Poolas10/poolas10.github.io/index.md

 ---
 Title: "Geneal GI Resources"
 ---
+# General GI Resources

-# General Information!
+### General Information!
 Welcome to the website.
 I am trying to create a place to access different resources and tools.
+These are the main societies I will pull from.

 - [ACG Guidelines](https://gi.org/guidelines/)
 - [ASGE Guidelines](https://www.asge.org/home/resources/publications/guidelines)